OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 #### Reverse Engineering Frameworks

-Program Analysis Using Symbolic / Concolic Execution
+-- TODO [What are reversing frameworks and when to use them] --

-Even though most GUI-based disassemblers support scripting and extension, it can be
+Even though most GUI-based disassemblers support scripting and extension, it can be (TODO)

 ##### Program Analysis using Symbolic / Concolic Execution